sav-che/TL-2/Authors/Mansfeld, Rudolf {std. Mansf.}.md

-> [!cite] BHL link: this entry starts at [page 281](https://www.biodiversitylibrary.org/item/104137#page/297/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 281](https://www.biodiversitylibrary.org/page/33355368) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Mansfeld, Rudolf (1901-1960), German botanist; student of A. Engler; Dr. phil.
-Berlin 1924; from 1926-1943 at Berlin-Dahlem; in war service 1943-1946; from 1946-1960 at the Institut für Kulturpflanzenforschung Gatersleben, DDR. (*Mansf.*).
+Berlin 1924; from 1926-1943 at Berlin-Dahlem; in war service 1943-1946; from 1946-1960 at the Institut für Kulturpflanzenforschung Gatersleben, DDR.
+**Abbreviated name**: *Mansf.*

 #### Herbarium and types